Chemical synthesis: Organic synthesis

 Organic synthesis is a special type of chemical synthesis dealing with the synthesis of organic compounds.
-For the total synthesis of a complex product, multiple procedures in sequence may be required to synthesize the product of interest, requiring a large amount of time.
-Skill in organic synthesis is prized among chemists and the synthesis of exceptionally valuable or difficult compounds has won chemists such as Robert Burns Woodward a Nobel Prize for Chemistry.
-If a chemical synthesis starts from basic laboratory compounds, it is considered a purely synthetic process.
-If it starts from a product isolated from plants or animals and then proceeds to new compounds, the synthesis is described as a semisynthetic process.
+For the total synthesis of a complex product, multiple procedures in sequence may be required to synthesize the product of interest, needing a lot of time.
+A purely synthetic chemical synthesis begins with basic lab compounds.
+A semisynthetic process starts with natural products from plants or animals and then modifies them into new compounds.

 Inorganic synthesis

-Inorganic synthesis and organometallic synthesis are applied to the preparation of compounds with significant non-organic content.
+Inorganic synthesis and organometallic synthesis are used to prepare compounds with significant non-organic content.
 An illustrative example is the preparation of the anti-cancer drug cisplatin from potassium tetrachloroplatinate.